vikramadhiman/vikramadhiman1/_posts/2022-05-02-north-star-metric-what-why-how-steps.md

 2. Given the volumes of Google search, investigating queries to keep this North Star going up can be very taxing
 3. This assumes a certain layout for search results - if we show a carousel followed by listings - what constitutes top “x” search results!

-<h2>FAQs</h2>
-Q: Should my product area have a North Star Metric if my company has a North Star?
-A: Yes.

-Q:
-A:

-Q:
-A:
+One question often asked is is a specific product area should have a North Star Metric if your company already has a North Star.
+You can track secondary metrics for sure but make sure you are always optimising for the primary metric.
+Sometimes, even the most leading indicators can take long term to show.
+For example, increasing engagement on stories from viewers could fit into the overall stories posted.
+However, an equation that establishes this should emerge to justify continuing to optimise for this metric.
+This becomes tricky if you are optimising for advertising.
+Potentially, adding more stories could decrease number of creators.
+Unless this does not self correct, this is likely to stop the production - consumption - monetisation cycle that social media looks at.

 <h2>Closing thoughts on North Star Metrics:</h2>
 1. When in doubt, pick an engagement metric